cyberegoorg/cetech1/externals/shared/lib/znfde/nativefiledialog/README.md

 - Consistent UTF-8 support on all platforms
 - Native character set (UTF-16 `wchar_t`) support on Windows
 - Initialization and de-initialization of platform library (e.g. COM (Windows) / GTK (Linux GTK) / D-Bus (Linux portal)) decoupled from dialog functions, so applications can choose when to initialize/de-initialize
-- Multiple file selection support (for file open dialog)
+- Multiple selection support (for file open and folder select dialogs)
 - Support for Vista's modern `IFileDialog` on Windows
 - No third party dependencies
 - Modern CMake build system